NOBLES5E/hyper-serve/README.md

 [![Crates.io](https://img.shields.io/crates/v/axum-server)](https://crates.io/crates/axum-server)
 [![Docs](https://img.shields.io/crates/v/axum-server?color=blue&label=docs)](https://docs.rs/axum-server/)

-# axum-server
+# axum-serveplus

-axum-server is a [hyper] server implementation designed to be used with [axum] framework.
+`axum-serveplus` is a fork of the [`axum-server`](https://github.com/programatik29/axum-server) project.
+It is a hyper server implementation designed to be used with the `axum` framework.
+This fork aims to continue the development and maintenance of the original project, ensuring compatibility with future `axum` releases and providing high performance and security features.

-This project is maintained by community independently from [axum].

 ## Features

 - HTTP/1 and HTTP/2
-- HTTPS through [rustls].
+- HTTPS through `rustls`
-- High performance through [hyper].
+- High performance through `hyper`
-- Using [tower] make service API.
+- Using `tower` make service API
-- Very good [axum] compatibility.
-Likely to work with future [axum] releases.
+- Very good `axum` compatibility.
+Likely to work with future `axum` releases.

 ## Usage Example